 BHA may submit a proposal for project-based housing that is owned or controlled by BHA.
-If the proposal for BHA-owned housing is selected, BHA will use HCD or a HUD approved entity, to review the BHA selection and to administer the PBV program.
-BHA will also use a standard or high performer housing authority in the immediate bay area to establish the initial contract rent, based on an appraisal by a licensed, state certified appraiser, and to perform HQS inspections of the BHA selection, prior to approving the proposal for BHA owned housing.
+If the proposal for BHA-owned housing is selected, BHA will use the HUD field office, to review the BHA selection and to administer the PBV program.
+BHA will also use a standard or high performer housing authority in the immediate Bay Area to establish the initial contract rent, based on an appraisal by a licensed, state certified appraiser, and to perform HQS inspections of the BHA selection, prior to entering into the Housing Assistance Payment Contract.